(Part 2 of a 4-part series on The Four Agreements: A Practical Guide to Personal Freedom by Don Miguel Ruiz)

 And when it comes to pulling from the medicine cabinet of motherhood, we compromise our self-esteem and worth every time we take the behavior of our kiddos personally.

-If you’re anything like me, here’s the pattern: when they make good choices, speak kind, follow the rules, we take the positive experiences as personal affirmations that we are a ‘good mom’, doing things right.
+If you’re anything like me, here’s the pattern: when they make good choices, speak kind, and follow the rules, we take the positive experiences as personal affirmations that we are a ‘good mom’, doing things right.
 When our kid acts out or disrespects us, we often perceive the negative behavior as an affirmation that we are a ‘bad mom’, which induces shame, often masked with anger, sadness, etc.

-Riding this see saw doesn’t move us forward one inch.
+Riding this see-saw doesn’t move us forward one inch.
 The only direction we go is up and down.
 And addiction can follow in the form of needing a constant fix of motherly perfection to feel good.

 Can you imagine if Jesus took things personally?
 I can’t even because He knows exactly what’s in our heart and how we tend to project pain on others (even Him) because we don’t want to feel it ourselves.
 Yet, He loves us right where we’re at.
 Ugly and all.